Accounting Cost Behavior

 Scatter graph method

 The point where this line intersects the vertical axis is the fixed costs, or $14,000 in our case.
 The angle (slope) of the line can be calculated to give a fairly accurate estimate of the variable cost per unit.
-We can see from the graph that production of 20,000 valves will cost Friends Corporation $75,000 and production of 25,000 valves will cost $90,000.
-Knowing this information we can calculate the variable cost per unit.
+We can see from the graph that production of 20,000 valves will cost Friends Company $75,000 and production of 25,000 valves will cost $90,000.
+Knowing this information we can calculate the variable cost per unit:

 =